 3. Eat Enough at Dinner

 There are benefits to eating a lighter dinner, especially when it comes to managing your weight.
-A February 2020 study in the Journal of Clinical Endocrinology & Metabolism found that eating the bulk of your calories earlier in the day and fewer at night led to a higher calorie burn overall.
+A small February 2020 study in the Journal of Clinical Endocrinology & Metabolism found that eating the bulk of your calories earlier in the day and fewer at night led to a higher calorie burn overall.

 But all of this is irrelevant if you're still hungry post-dinner, which leads you to snack all night.
 Make sure you're eating enough at dinnertime to ensure you're left feeling full and satisfied.